OoliteProject/oolite-debug-console/README.md

-Nearly ready to merge with the mothership.

-I've brought in some good stuff from the alpha and pushed a few things back from lessons learned.
+This is a major revision of version 2.

-Default file save locations are preset preset within $HOME/.Oolite on all paltforms.
+Default file save locations are preset within $HOME/.Oolite on all paltforms.

 CLI args have been added to allow file locations/debug etc. to be set.
 Should work in icons/launchers as well as on the command line.